aliconnollyy/CalculatorWebApp/README.md

     python ./calcGUI.py

 ## To run using a Dockerfile (containerisation)
-If you've pulled this module from Docker Hub, you can launch the calculator by first building the image with
+To containerise this code, you can launch the calculator by first building the image with

     docker build -t [image name] .